jackwillrawl/jackwillrawl.github.io/index.md

+---
+layout: default
-# The Jack Rawlings Blog
+title: The Jack Rawlings Blog

 **This is the beginning of my blogging journey.
 I've been thinking about it for a while so thought... why the hell not?**